Cascais Travel Guide — Beaches, Getting There & What to Do

 Where to Eat

 The fish and seafood around the marina are generally good.
 O Pescador on Rua das Flores 10 is a reliable choice for traditional grilled fish.
 Taberna da Praça near the market has a short menu of Portuguese standards and decent wine.
 The market stalls and nearby cafés offer simpler lunches at lower prices than the marina terraces.
+For full restaurant picks, see our Cascais food guide.

 Where to Stay